Landslide Susceptibility Modeling by Interpretable Neural Network

-We note that our study has limitations.
-For one, our landslide and original feature data from the eastern end of Himalaya have relatively coarse resolutions and are temporally limited (e.g., 30 m resolution Landsat satellite images from 2017~\cite{EarthExplorer}, 90 m resolution SRTM DEM~\cite{EarthExplorer}, and {\raise.17ex\hbox{$\scriptstyle\sim$}}2.6 km resolution TRMM data over 12 years~\cite{BookhagenBurbank2010}) (see details in Supporting Information).
-Due to the extremely rugged mountains in the Himalayas, the highest available DEM resolution without extensive data gaps, suitable for regional-scale landslide susceptability analysis, is 90 m~\cite{kirschbaum2020changes,stanley2017heuristic}.
-Also, there are no readily available time-series precipitation data with a resolution $<$2.6 km in this area.
-Our study site doesn't have detailed information on high-resolution topography, surface materials (e.g., soil depth, bedrock structures), and climatic and ecohydrologic conditions (e.g., landslide-triggering storm intensity, vegetation types).
-Thus, our results from both physically-based or data-driven models may be biased due to the inherited uncertainties and limitations of our input data and may change when sufficient data become available~\cite{leonarduzzi2021numerical}.
+Additionally, landslide and input feature data have relatively coarse spatial resolutions and are based on limited temporal information (e.g., 30 m resolution Landsat satellite images from 2017~\cite{EarthExplorer}, 90 m resolution SRTM DEM~\cite{EarthExplorer}, and {\raise.17ex\hbox{$\scriptstyle\sim$}}5 km$^2$ resolution TRMM data over 12 years~\cite{BookhagenBurbank2010}).
+We do not have access to high-quality, high-resolution data of topography, surface materials (e.g., soil depth, bedrock structures, lithology), and climatic and ecohydrologic conditions (e.g., landslide-triggering storm intensity, time-series precipitation intensity, vegetation types).
+Due to the extremely rugged mountains in the Himalaya, the highest available DEM resolution without extensive data gaps, suitable for regional-scale landslide susceptibility analysis, is 90 m~\cite{kirschbaum2020changes,stanley2017heuristic}.
+Also, there are no readily available time-series precipitation data with a resolution $<$5 km$^{2}$ in this area.
+We used relatively coarse 30 m resolution Landsat images to map landslides even though limited high-resolution satellite imagery is available (e.g., Planetscope Scene).
+This is because: 1) Landsat images are globally available, open-source satellite images with a {\raise.17ex\hbox{$\scriptstyle\sim$}}40-year historic archive, 2) reliable topographic, climatic, and geologic feature data have coarser resolutions than 30 m, and 3) we cover a large region of the easternmost Himalaya (a total area of 4.19$\times$10$^9$ m$^2$, 4.66$\times$10$^6$ pixels at 30 m).
+When applying a regional-scale model covering a large area with limited input data resolution and high computational costs, the use of 30 m resolution imagery for our model was inevitable.
+Although our inventory is based on coarse 30 m resolution Landsat images, our landslide inventory adequately captures the regional-scale spatial distributions of landslide occurrences and provides essential information for regional-scale landslide susceptibility models (see Methods).
+However, it is possible that our results from both physically-based or data-driven models may be biased due to the inherited uncertainties and limitations of our input data that are resolution-sensitive (e.g., topographic metrics, mapped landslides).